dotnet/corefxlab/docs/specs/alcproxies.md

 The problem here is that due to Type Isolation of ALCs, you cannot directly cast the instantiated object to its original type or an inherited type, as the CLR believes them to be different types from what's loaded from the ALC.

 There are two ways to use the instance from the ALC:
-* Use reflection to invoke calls of the objects type, gotten directly using object.GetType()
+* Use reflection to invoke calls of the object's type, gotten directly using object.GetType()
 * Use a shared assembly between the user and target assembly that holds a class/interface that the type you want inherits from, and using said shared type instead of the type you want directly (See [this example](https://github.com/dotnet/samples/tree/master/core/extensions/AppWithPlugin ) to see it working).
 * Use `DispatchProxy` to create a proxy within the user ALC, pointing to an object in the target ALC.
 This also requires a shared assembly.